apache/sis-site/source/formats.md

 ---
-title: Formats supported by Apache SIS
+title: Data formats supported by Apache SIS
 ---

 Apache {{% SIS %}} can read data from the formats listed below.